chaos-mesh/website/versioned_docs/version-2.3.0/define-scheduling-rules.md

 ### `startingDeadlineSeconds` field

-The default value of `startingDeadlineSeconds` is 0.
+The default value of `startingDeadlineSeconds` is `nil`.

-When `startingDeadlineSeconds` is set to 0, Chaos Mesh will check if any experiments are missed from the last time of the scheduling to now (this might happen when you close Chaos Mesh, suspend Schedule for a long time, or set `concertencyPolicy` to `Forbid`).
+When `startingDeadlineSeconds` is set to `nil`, Chaos Mesh will check if any experiments are missed from the last time of the scheduling to now (this might happen when you close Chaos Mesh, suspend Schedule for a long time, or set `concertencyPolicy` to `Forbid`).

-When `startingDeadlineSeconds` exceeds 0, Chaos Mesh will check if any experiments are missed for the past `startingDeadlineSeconds` seconds since the current time.
+When `startingDeadlineSeconds` is set and larger than `0`, Chaos Mesh will check if any experiments are missed for the past `startingDeadlineSeconds` seconds since the current time.
 If the value of `startingDeadlineSeconds` is too small, some experiments might be missed.
 For example:

 ```yaml
 spec: